REST API

 DELETE /api/v1/sites/{site_id}/keys/{key_id}Revoke a read key

-GET /api/v1/workspaceFetch the current workspace
+GET /api/v1/accountFetch the current account

-PATCH /api/v1/workspaceUpdate — body { "name" }
+PATCH /api/v1/accountUpdate, body { "name" }

-Account profile and billing are managed in the web UI and the Stripe billing portal, not the API.
+Billing is managed in the web UI and the Stripe billing portal, not the API.

 Sending events